dianalee1022/Bikey-McBikeface/README.md

 ### Without Bike Pedals
 The following diagram summarizes the core functionalities supported without bike pedals:
 ![Functionalities supported without bike pedals](https://github.com/dianalee1022/Bikey-McBikeface/blob/master/Images/without_pedals.png)

+## Dependencies
+A brief description of each class/script created and any dependencies (on other sources/resources) used in the project.
+Majority of the scripts/class using Unity vehicles tools.
+The GameObject called carRoot is the root of the generated bike, and has the following components: an EasySuspension script, a WheelDrive script and a Rigidbody.
+The EasySuspension script is a utility script that updates suspension settings across all child WheelCollider components.
+Simply enter the mass, natural frequency and damping ratio for the wheels, and the EasySuspension script will take care of updating each WheelCollider component with these settings.
+The WheelDrive component is a minimalistic bike controller.
+This script allows for quick testing out of the box and provides a good start for your own customized vehicle controller.
+We edit WheelCollider to introduce the input from Oculus Rift using the OVR library and Ardity library to connect the bike pedal from Arduino Uno to Unity.
+Sound script was added for the bike’s bell and brakes and the correct haptic plays with the sound.
+Also, when pedaling and when you are moving but not pedaling different sounds play for the correct movement.
+Respawn point are added to both scene and scene switching are both implemented and controlled using the Oculus Rift.
+Lastly, haptic script was added to the speed bumps.

+## Credits
+* The Cityscape used were purchased from [Polyfix](https://assetstore.unity.com/packages/3d/environments/urban/detailed-city-construction-pack-v-2-49183) which is available on the Unity Asset Store.
+This pack is only available for EECS4471 final project purpose and should not be used outside of the course.
+* The rural, off-road scene was adopted from one of Unity's tutorial.